WhaleConnect/whaleconnect/docs/usage.md

 ## Window Design

-NST contains many smaller windows inside its main application window.
+WhaleConnect contains many smaller windows inside its main application window.
 For an example of this, see the screenshot in the readme.
 This design allows you to easily manage multiple connections without switching between application windows or screens.
 Each client connection has its own window.
 Servers have two windows that are docked together by default (more on docking later): the data display and a list of clients.

 ## Window Management